-S. COADY: Our newest residents include those who choose our province as the place to secure a world-class education and career advancement, and others seeking refuge from war-torn countries such as Afghanistan and Ukraine.
+Our newest residents include those who choose our province as the place to secure a world-class education and career advancement, and others seeking refuge from war-torn countries such as Afghanistan and Ukraine.

-I am proud to announce \$1 million in immediate supports for Ukrainians to take refuge in Newfoundland and Labrador.

-S. COADY: We have also extended MCP coverage to Ukrainians arriving in this province and, as you know, established the Ukraine Family Support Desk.
+I am proud to announce \$1 million in immediate supports for Ukrainians who take refuge in Newfoundland and Labrador.
+We have extended MCP coverage to Ukrainians arriving in this province and established the Ukraine Family Support Desk.